shoui520/shoui520.github.io/docs/guide.md

-Anki is a spaced repetition (SRS) flashcard program.
+Anki is a spaced repetition system (SRS) flashcard program.
+It is designed to help you remember information.
 You can get it [here](https://apps.ankiweb.net/)

 I recommend you use Anki to build up a vocabulary of basic words to assist your immersion, after that learning vocabulary from immersion becomes easier.
 Usually people use the *Core 2K* deck to build up a vocabulary of 2000 words, however, I advise against using Core 2K, and suggest you do *Tango N5+N4* instead.
 Here’s why: